zachwill/bootmaker/README.md

     curl -L http://git.io/bootmake > Makefile

-You will need to install `recess` and `watchr` with [`npm`](http://npmjs.org/) and [`node.js`](http://nodejs.org/#download):
+You will need to install `recess` with [`npm`](http://npmjs.org/) and [`node.js`](http://nodejs.org/#download):

-    npm install -g recess watchr
+    npm install -g recess

 Then, create the necessary files with the following command: